wp-plugins/all-in-one-wp-security-and-firewall/readme.txt

 None

 == Changelog ==

+= 3.7.6 =
+- Added ability to insert captcha in WordPress Multi Site registration form.
+- Added a condition around the management permission constant.
+This will allow users to define a custom capability for this plugin's admin side via the wp-config file.
+This was submitted by Samuel Aguilera.
+- Fixed a bug with the hidden login page feature.
+- Fixed a small settings bug with the "block fake google bot" feature.

 = 3.7.5 =
 - Added a new DB scan feature.
 Go to the "Scanner" menu to use this new feature.